The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 • The VTA, nucleus accumbens, and prefrontal cortex form the neural circuit underlying perfectionism, linking reward processing, motivation, and executive regulation in a loop that amplifies achievement pressure.

-• Overpraising children elevates narcissism and insecurity simultaneously — the brain encodes an inflated self-standard that real-world performance consistently fails to confirm, producing anxiety rather than confidence.
+• Overpraising children can elevate narcissism and insecurity at once.
+The brain encodes an inflated self-standard that real-world performance consistently fails to confirm, producing anxiety rather than confidence.

 • Striving for excellence and perfectionism are neurologically distinct: excellence-oriented cognition motivates without activating chronic threat response, while perfectionism encodes failure as the default expected outcome.